 Welcome to the Truman Medical Center (TMC)/University of Missouri-Kansas City (UMKC) School of Medicine Emergency Medicine Residency where our motto is “Ex traditione, exellentia”, Latin for “from tradition, excellence”.
 Established in 1973, we are proud to have one of the oldest EM residency programs in the country.
-Having strong traditions doesn’t mean we don’t change or evolve though; we strive to stay up to date and innovative.
+Being a stable, long-standing program doesn’t mean we don’t change or evolve though; we strive to stay up to date and innovative.

 One of our programs greatest strengths is its people; both faculty and residents.
 We attract residents who are bright, energetic, and highly motivated yet also manage to maintain a friendly, laid back “Midwest” vibe.
 Our residents come from all regions and backgrounds to become a cohesive, tight-knit group who truly enjoy each other’s company, both at work and at play.
 The same can be said of our faculty, who are known for their dedication, approachability, and passion for teaching.
 Many of our faculty hold leadership roles both locally and nationally.
 We have multiple fellowship-trained faculty members, in the fields of Toxicology, Ultrasound, and EMS.
 Our department is also fortunate to have a dedicated Pharm D, PhD Research Director, and three Research Coordinators.
-We are also excited to now offer a Medical Education/Simulation Fellowship!
+We are also excited to now offer a Medical Education Fellowship!

 Kansas City is a special place to live; many say it is a big city with a small-town feel.
 I like to think that our residency program is similar; we work at a high-volume urban trauma center, yet we also foster an atmosphere of community and family that the Midwest is known for.
-In this time of uncertainty and change, I have never been prouder to be at this program; our faculty and residents’ flexibility, dedication, and teamwork continue to inspire and humble me.
+In this past year of uncertainty and change, our faculty and residents’ commitment and teamwork continue to inspire and humble me.
 As an applicant, we know you have many choices and big decisions to make; thank you for taking the time to learn about our program.

 Associate Program Director